Washington state rampage baffles Native American community

 The shooter and one girl, identified by a family friend as Zoe Galasso, were killed, while the other freshmen students were gravely wounded in the Friday morning shooting at Marysville-Pilchuck High School, an hour’s drive north of Seattle.

-“Our community has taken a real hard kick in the belly,” said Tony Hatch, a relative of one of the victims.
-“Our kids have all grown up together.
-Our communities are building that bond together.
-We’re really damaged right now.”

-After he spoke, the crowd stood in unison as some two dozen tribal members, one beating a hand-held drum, sang a traditional honor song for the victims.

-While police have not officially identified the gunman or discussed possible motives, family members told Reuters 14-year-old Jaylen Fryberg was the shooter, and the two male victims were his cousins, Nate Hatch, 14, and Andrew Fryberg, 15.
+While police have not officially identified the gunman or discussed possible motives, family members told Reuters 14-year-old Jaylen Fryberg was the shooter, and the two male victims were his cousins, Nate Hatch and Andrew Fryberg, ages 14 and 15.

 Hatch, in serious condition with a gunshot to the jaw, improved on Sunday, while Andrew Fryberg was in critical condition with a gunshot wound to the head, hospital officials said.

-Female victim Shaylee Chuckulnaskit, 14, remained in critical condition at a different hospital, officials said.
+Female victims Shaylee Chuckulnaskit and Gia Soriano, both 14, remained in critical condition at a different hospital, officials said.
 The shooter carried a .40 caliber handgun which he used to kill himself, police said.

 They rode four-wheelers along back roads near the Puget Sound just months ago, played video games after school, went to the movies and played basketball and football together, family members said.

-The boys also were often together with the victims, attending the ceremonial First Salmon festival in June and, on the Saturday before the shooting, Jaylen Fryberg and all the victims went to a high school dance together.
+The boys were also often together with the victims, attending the ceremonial First Salmon festival in June and, on the Saturday before the shooting, Fryberg and all the victims went to a high school dance together.

 Formally attired, they went out for dinner and posed for photos near the swimming pool at a tribe casino, said Don Hatch, Nate’s grandfather.

-Details about the shooting are still emerging, including the heroics of Megan Silberberger, a young, first-year social studies teacher named.
+Details about the shooting are still emerging, including the heroics of a young, first-year social studies teacher named Megan Silberberger.

 According to a statement provided by her union, Silberberger said she rushed into the cafeteria when she heard gunfire and “confronted the shooter” and “did everything possible to protect students” until on-campus security arrived.

-“Jaylen was always outgoing, an athlete,” Brandon Hatch, a 26-year-old cousin, said, adding that there was no indication of trouble between the cousins before the incident.
+“Jaylen was always outgoing, an athlete,” Brandon Hatch, 26, the boys’ cousin, said, adding there was no indication of trouble between the cousins before the incident.
 “He was a funny guy at times, too, a jokester.”

-And Jaylen Fryberg himself hinted on social media at a disappointment of some sort, with messages suggesting heartbreak and anger.
-[ID:nL2N0SJ31I]
+And Fryberg himself hinted on social media at a disappointment of some sort, with messages suggesting heartbreak and anger.

 “There is a disconnect,” said Jay Napeahi, executive director of Tulalip Housing.
 “We’re trying to make sense of it.”

-Additional reporting by Kevin Murphy in Kansas City; Editing by Chris Michaud, Jason Neely, Frank McGurty, Eric Walsh; Paul Simao and Michael Perry
+Additional reporting by Kevin Murphy in Kansas City; Editing by Chris Michaud, Jason Neely, Frank McGurty and Eric Walsh